-Every day you make a choice about what to spend money on.
-Yes, some of the things you spend money on are needs, like rent and food, but a lot of it is wants as well.
+Every day you choose what to spend money on.
+Yes, some of the things you spend money on are needs, like rent and food, but a lot of it wants as well.

 In order to save money without feeling like you are giving up everything and sacrificing your soul, you need to create a values-based budget.

 A values-based budget focuses on the things that provide value in your life and cuts out the things that don’t serve you.

 Start by looking at your expenses, and categorize each one as a want or need.
 Then, start looking at everything in the want category.
 Does everything in the want category align with your values?
 Or is it mindless spending, while going through the motions?

 Oftentimes we may think we spend money on our values — but if you want to know your values in reality, look at where you are spending your money.
 For example, if you value books, but choose to spend money on video games instead, your budget and your values are misaligned.

 To reconcile your values and your spending, create a list of things that you really value — things that truly make you happy, that bring value to your life and your relationships, and make your life easier.